ekg/alignment-and-variant-calling-tutorial/README.md

 # Alignment and variant calling

+Note: For Evomics 2025, please ensure you are working in the directory:
+/home/genomics/workshop_materials/week_1/variant_calling

 This tutorial steps through some basic tasks in alignment and variant calling using a handful of Illumina sequencing data sets.
 For theoretical background, please refer to the included [presentation on alignment and variant calling](https://docs.google.com/presentation/d/1t921ccF66N0_oyn09gbM0w8nzADzWF20rfZkeMv3Sy8/edit?usp=sharing), or the [included PDF from a previous year](https://github.com/ekg/alignment-and-variant-calling-tutorial/raw/master/presentations/Alignment%2C%20Variant%20Calling%2C%20and%20Filtering%20(WGC%20NGS%20Bioinformatics).pdf).

 ## Part 0: Setup